tarun18tk/microservices/README.md

 **Project Goals and Benefits:**

-Improved Scalability: Microservices architecture allows for horizontal scaling, enabling applications to handle increased loads more effectively.
+**Improved Scalability**: Microservices architecture allows for horizontal scaling, enabling applications to handle increased loads more effectively.

-Enhanced Fault Tolerance: By distributing functionality across multiple microservices, the system becomes more resilient to failures in individual components.
+**Enhanced Fault Tolerance**: By distributing functionality across multiple microservices, the system becomes more resilient to failures in individual components.

-Simplified Maintenance: Smaller, focused microservices are easier to manage, test, and update compared to monolithic applications.
+**Simplified Maintenance**: Smaller, focused microservices are easier to manage, test, and update compared to monolithic applications.

-Isolation of Concerns: Each microservice can be developed, tested, and deployed independently, which leads to better isolation of concerns and efficient development cycles.
+**Isolation of Concerns**: Each microservice can be developed, tested, and deployed independently, which leads to better isolation of concerns and efficient development cycles.

-Service Discovery: Eureka simplifies the process of locating and connecting to microservices, making it easier to maintain and scale services.
+**Service Discovery**: Eureka simplifies the process of locating and connecting to microservices, making it easier to maintain and scale services.

-Centralized Routing and Security: The API Gateway ensures that client requests are routed to the appropriate microservices and enforces security and authentication policies.
+**Centralized Routing and Security**: The API Gateway ensures that client requests are routed to the appropriate microservices and enforces security and authentication policies.

-Scalable and Agile Development: Teams can work on different microservices concurrently, promoting agile development and faster time-to-market.
+**Scalable and Agile Development**: Teams can work on different microservices concurrently, promoting agile development and faster time-to-market.

 This project will enable the organization to embrace the principles of microservices architecture, improving its software infrastructure, and better serving its customers with a more agile and scalable system.

 **Working**
 The currency-exchange microservice will have an object that will take data from the provided table of currencies.
 If the link is as currecy-exchange/from/USD/to/INR then the microservice will look for table with to and from data as INR and USD respectively and return the row data.

 The currency-conversion service will use this data by currency-exchange and return the value of new currency by multiplying the quantity of given.

 All prjects must be running simultaneouly.
 To fun the project use the API GATEWAY port number :-